aliartiza75/flask-frontend-application/README.md

 # HT Frontend Repository

 This repository contains frontend logic and kubernetes manifests.
-I have used `minikube`.
+I have used `minikube` for this project.
+Installation steps is given in this [gist](https://gist.github.com/aliartiza75/3a34f059de62c7de04727dae6a363ea8)

 # Guidelines for containerizing frontend
 * Building image